Huegoxaga/notes/networking/security.md

     - Legitimate websites that require you to log in should always have secure connections(HTTPS) available
   - Phishing
     - The practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal info
+      - Spear-Phishing refers to attacks that target to a smaller group of people
     - Following a phishing email will lead to a website made up to look exactly like the real thing
       - Sophisticated phishing websites will even have secure connections, however they cannot fake the website URL via phishing alone
+    - Phishing emails can also include malicious attachments
       - End users must be trained to spot phishing emails and to not open any links or attachments from suspicious emails
   - Typo-squatting
     - Typo-squatting is when a malicious actor owns a domain name that is very similar to a legitimate website that is visited often.
 By creating a look-a-like web page, username and password credentials can easily be stolen.
 These web pages can also be used to try to download malware onto the visitor’s computer
     - This should be distinguished from cyber squatting or domain squatting, which is owning a desirable domain name and "sitting on it" until there is a motivated buyer